On Orders Over £150

 - Don't forget to allow for expansion of the acrylic in warmer conditions, we recommend leaving a 2-4mm expansion gap around the edges and sealing them with silicon.

-Please be aware that failure to follow our installation advice may cause distortion and warping of the product and therefore the reflection you get from it.Once installed we are unable to except returns of the product - this does not effect your statutory rights.We strongly advise that you use a professional to install your mirrors.
+Please be aware that failure to follow our installation advice may cause distortion and warping of the product and therefore the reflection you get from it.Once installed we are unable to except returns of the product - this does not affect your statutory rights.We strongly advise that you use a professional to install your mirrors.
 This will help ensure that you obtain a finish to the product that meets your expectations.

 Advantages of mirror acrylic